-1.3 Safeguarding Children within the Context of a Special School
+1.3 Safeguarding Children within the Context of SEND (Delete section as Appropriate - amend contents page)

 At Bromley Trust Academy we recognise that children with special educational needs and disability, (SEND), are three times more likely to be abused than neurotypical peers.
 For example, some may have speech, language and communication needs which make it difficult to tell others what is happening.